KenLauLab/pCreode/README.md

 ```python
 jupyter notebook
 ```
 The downloaded p-Creode tutorial can be opened by using the jupyter interface to find the directory where it was saved.
-A brief introduction can be found [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#gs.P04bH=8).
+A brief introduction to jupyter notebook can be found [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#gs.P04bH=8).